-First, I made a profession of faith when I was sixteen years old, purchased my first bible a year and half later, and was chosen as the Adult Bible class teacher in a Baptist church at the age of 21 or 22.
-I had made grat effort to learn as much about God's as I reasonably could, listening to many preachers on radio and going to revivals, etc., and I am still making great effort to learn the Word of God.
+First, I made a profession of faith when I was sixteen years old, purchased my first bible a year and half later, and was chosen as the Adult Bible class teacher in a local church at the age of 21 or 22.
+I had made great effort to learn as much about God's as I reasonably could, listening to many preachers on radio and going to revivals, etc., and I am still making great effort to learn the Word of God.

 One thing that people have never learned is that attacking God's servants is not a wise thing to do.
 It didn't work well for Cain, Saul, Belshazzar, and others.
 People still believe that they can thumb the eye of God with impunity, notwithstanding that God said, "touch not mine anointed, and do my prophets no harm."
 1st Chr.
 16:22.
 Jesus said that, "It is impossible but that offences will come, but woe unto him, through whom they come."
 Luke 17:1

 I dislike to disagree with Christians that have good intentions but are ill informed.
 However, I must be open and do what I am called to do.
 I say that to say this.
 I see a lot of Old Testament quotes of the wonderful and beautiful promises of God.
 Those promises were made to the Israelites and conditioned on their obeying God's commandments.
 God intended for Israel to be the greatest nation on earth for all time to come.
-"And it shall come to pass, if thou shall hearken diligently unto the voice of the Lord thy God, to observe and do all all of his commandments which I command thee this day, that the Lord thy God will set thee on high above all the nations of the earth."
+"And it shall come to pass, if thou shall hearken diligently unto the voice of the Lord thy God, to observe and do all of his commandments which I command thee this day, that the Lord thy God will set thee on high above all the nations of the earth."
 Deut.
-28:1 But if they did not obey and do his commandments, they would "become an astonishment, a proverb, and a byword among the nations."
+28:1.
+But if they did not obey and do his commandments, they would "become an astonishment, a proverb, and a byword among the nations."
 Deut.
 28:37.

 These and many other scriptures that clearly establish that God's promises are conditional--conditioned on obedience to his commandments.

-I have never discussed much of my problems--many of which were of my own making and many were not.
-Many writers of the bible did relate the sufferings that they experienced and Christ taught that we were to rejoice when we were counted worthy to suffer for his cause and the disciples did and willingly went to their deaths for his cause.
+I have never discussed much of my problems--many of which were of my own making, and many were not.
+Many writers of the bible did relate the sufferings that they experienced, and Christ taught that we were to rejoice when we were counted worthy to suffer for his cause and the disciples did and willingly went to their deaths for his cause.

-Now if anybody speaks negatively of anybody's wrong doing, they are acussed of "judging."
+Now if anybody speaks negatively of anybody's wrongdoing, they are acussed of "judging."
 Christ addressed judging in Matt.
 7:1; however, he was speaking to his disciples and demanding that they not judge each other, and there is no reference in the bible of them ever doing that.
-There is no scripture in the bible that demands or even remotely suggest that we massagers of the gospel reframe from condemning the sins of the sinners, ungodly and hypocrites.
+There is no scripture in the bible that demands or even remotely suggest that we messengers of the gospel reframe from condemning the sins of the sinners, ungodly and hypocrites.
 It is no sin to speak out against the godless politics of liberals, abortionists and homosexuals or any other sinful behavior.
 Liberals that refuse to comply with God's commands which professing to be "Christians" disgrace and blaspheme God's holy name; abortion supporter support murder of the unborn, and homosexuals can try to cover up their evil behavior by claiming that homosexuality is not mentioned in the bible.
-Indeed the word homosexual is NOT in the bible, but it is clearly described as men lying with men and women lying with women, and people without "nature affections" and judged to be an abomination--very serious sin.
+Indeed, the word homosexual is NOT in the bible, but it is clearly described as men lying with men and women lying with women, and people without "nature affections" and judged to be an abomination--very serious sin.
 Paul taught Timothy to: "Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all long suffering and doctrine."
 2nd Timothy 4:2.